Shini Somara

-Shini Somara (born Shini Somarathne, on 30 July 1979) is a British mechanical engineer, media broadcaster, producer and author.
+Shini Somara (born Shini Somarathne; July 30, 1979) is a British mechanical engineer, media broadcaster, producer and author.
 She has presented TechKnow on Al Jazeera America and reporting for various BBC shows including The Health Show.
-She has also hosted two educational series of physics and engineering videos on the Crash Course YouTube channel for PBS Digital Studios.
+Somara has also hosted two educational series of physics and engineering videos on the Crash Course YouTube channel for PBS Digital Studios.
 She has been a presenter on BBC America, Sky Atlantic, BBC1, BBC2, and PBS.

 Early life and education

-Somara is the eldest of three daughters born to a Sri Lanka-born mechanical engineer and his wife (both studied at South Bank University, formerly Borough Polytechnic Institute).
+Somara is the eldest of three daughters born to a Sri Lanka-born mechanical engineer and his Malaysian wife (both studied at South Bank University, formerly Borough Polytechnic Institute).
 Somara's father runs a mechanical engineering consultancy for building services.